rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 The `Error` trait accomplishes this by providing a set of methods for accessing members of `dyn Error` trait objects.
-It requires that types implement the display trait, which acts as the interface to the main member, the error message itself.
+It requires that types implement the `Display` trait, which acts as the interface to the main member, the error message itself.
 It provides the `source` function for accessing `dyn Error` members, which typically represent the current error's cause.
 It provides the `backtrace` function, for accessing a `Backtrace` of the state of the stack